I Can’t Stop Thinking About the Dutch Bros. Guy’s Rage Against the Machine T-Shirt

 I am speaking, of course, about the photo of the Dutch Bros. guy ringing the bell of the New York Stock Exchange in a Rage Against the Machine T-shirt.
 By "the Dutch Bros. guy," I mean cofounder Travis Boersma, and by "a Rage Against the Machine T-shirt," I unfortunately mean exactly that.

-When the mega-popular Oregon drive-through coffee chain, which is based in Grants Pass, went public on Wednesday, Boersma made the trek to Manhattan to join business history, and he could have worn anything at all.
+When the mega-popular Oregon drive-through coffee chain, which is based in Grants Pass, went public on Wednesday, Boersma made the trek to Manhattan, and he could have worn anything at all.
 A suit, perhaps.
 A Pendleton shirt, to nod to his Beaver State roots.
 If he had worn Ed Hardy, or a crewneck that read "I HATE COFFEE," I would have been like, "Oh, weird!" and then moved on with my day.

 But no. Boersma (whose company, it must be noted, will be listed on the NYSE merely as "Bros") wore a goddamn Rage Against the Machine T-shirt to the New York Stock Exchange and then carried out an act that would soon make his sugar-poisoned coffee empire worth more than $3 billion.

 Now, look.
 I do not know that much about Rage Against the Machine.
 I could vaguely sketch out Tom Morello's leftist political ideals for you, and at some point in my time knocking around Planet Earth I have absorbed a Rage song or two into my tiny little brain.
 But even I, a professed RATM-agnostic, understand that wearing this T-shirt to the literal New York Stock Exchange while claiming to rage against the machine of, like, Starbucks, is a Marie Antoinette-ass situation.
 Lucille Bluth would look at this photograph and say, "Boy, Michael, this guy is out of touch."